Ailyth99/AC3FontElectro1/README.md

 [TEST FONT](https://ailyth99.github.io/AC3FontElectro1)

+## License

+This font is licensed under the SIL Open Font License, Version 1.1 (OFL-1.1).
+See the [LICENSE](SIL_OPL) file for details.

 ## ⚠️ Important Notice

 This font is **NOT** for commercial use.
 This is a digitization/preservation project of a historical typeface, and all original rights belong to Namco.

-## License

-This font is licensed under the SIL Open Font License, Version 1.1 (OFL-1.1).
-See the [LICENSE](SIL_OPL) file for details.

-## Usage Restrictions

 - ✅ Personal use
 - ✅ Educational purposes